Appendix A - Student Association Constitution

 - The SGA will meet weekly, whenever classes are in session.
 All SGA meetings are open to all students and will be held on Tuesdays during the free period in E175.
 Meetings will be conducted according to Robert’s Rules of Order.
 Meetings will follow the guidelines of the Massachusetts Open Meeting Law, a copy of which shall be placed in the Student Activities Office.
 Meetings will be held in a location that is handicap accessible.

 - After consultation with the Advisor, the SGA President may call a special meeting in limited and extraordinary circumstances.

 - A quorum of SGA members must be present for voting to be valid.
 A quorum will be considered one more than half of the current SGA members.
 The SGA President will be counted as a member for the purpose of defining quorum, despite the fact that the President does not vote, except to break a tie.

 ARTICLE 5: Removal from the SGA

 - Attendance.
-No more than two unexcused absences (for extraordinary purposes) will be accepted each semester.
-Once two or more unexcused (for extraordinary purposes) absences have occurred, an agenda item will be added to the next meeting of the Executive Board and removal of the affected individual shall be voted on at this time.
-Extraordinary circumstances will be taken into account at this time.
+No more than three unexcused absences will be accepted each semester except for extraordinary purposes.
+Once three absences have been reached, the SGA member will be terminated without vote.
 “Extraordinary circumstances” will be defined by the Advisor and may include written documentation from a physician or other source.